Nick-Lemy/book_swap/README.md

 - **BookProvider**: Handles book listings, filtering, and CRUD operations
 - **SwapProvider**: Manages swap offers and their states
 - **ChatProvider**: Handles conversations and messaging

-All providers listen to Firebase Firestore streams for real-time updates.